Boden Handboll IF

 Boden Handboll IF is a handball club from Boden, Sweden.
-It is most famous for its women's team.
+It is most famous for its women's team, whom currently competes in top division of the Swedish handball system, Handbollsligan.

 History

 Boden Handboll IF was founded on 26 April 2009.
 The discontinuation of Hornskrokens IF women's handball team, lead to foundation of the club.

 The women's handball team started in Division 2, the fourth tier of Swedish handball, and in 2009-10 and 2010-11 they managed back-to-back promotions and reached the Allsvenskan.

 They were promoted to the top division of Sweden, the Handbollsligan, for the first time in 2015–16 after finishing 2nd in the Allsvenskan and beating Önnereds HK in the playoff.
 Their best ever result was an 8th place in 2017–18.
 In 2020–21 they were relegated again.
+In the 2024-25 season they were promoted to the top league again.